Security

 Configure your device to require a passcode to gain access if this feature is supported in your device.

-Avoid storing sensitive information.
-Mobile devices have a high likelihood of being lost or stolen so you should avoid using them to store sensitive information. (e.g. passwords, bank account numbers, etc.) If sensitive data is stored then encryption should be used to secure it.
+Mobile devices are often lost or stolen.
+Avoid storing sensitive information on them due to the high risk involved. (e.g. passwords, bank account numbers, etc.) If sensitive data is stored then encryption should be used to secure it.

 Keep your mobile device’s software up-to-date.
 These devices are small computers running software that needs to be updated just as you would update your PC.
 Use the automatic update option if one is available.